 - If your partner “becomes a different person” while under the influence, that will never change

-For example, if your partner is violent when under the influence and you are genuinely afraid he or she will hurt you or someone one else in the event of a breakup, leaving may be the only thing to guarantee your safety.
+For example, if your partner is violent when under the influence and you are genuinely afraid he or she will hurt you or someone else in the event of a breakup, leaving may be the only thing to guarantee your safety.

 Ending a relationship is always a challenge, especially when addiction and health is a major factor behind the separation.
 If you decide to leave your addicted partner, the key to recovering from it and moving on is detachment.

 Detaching from a toxic person or situation is, unfortunately, easier in theory than in execution.
 Still, it’s possible.
 When you detach, you put physical and emotional distance between yourself and your now-ex struggling with addiction.
-It may seem selfish, but the reality is that you’re shifting your focus off of your ex and the addiction in order to take care of n yourself.
+It may seem selfish, but the reality is that you’re shifting your focus off of your ex and the addiction in order to take care of yourself.

-Remember the Three C’s
+Remember the Three C’s of Addiction

 It’s also important to remember that addiction is a disease that affects everyone.
 You may not be the one with the substance abuse problem, but it affects you just as much as it affects the person who drove you away with their poor choices.

 Know When to Leave it to Discovery Institute

 At Discovery Institute, we offer a wide variety of programs and services to ensure that all of our patients get the treatment they need to live a long, sober life.
-If you are worried about your former partner even after the breakup and would like to learn more, please call us at 888-616-7177.
+If you are worried about your former partner even after the breakup and would like to learn more, please contact us today.